Dheerajkumarbuchala/website-scanner/README.md

 # website-scanner
 Gives info of the websites , info like ip address , owner of the domain , when was the last time the databases are updates and etc.

+This project was done purely using python.

+An example of geeksforgeeks is provided for easy understanding.